pyokagan/CS2103AUG2016-T11-C4-main/docs/UserGuide.md

 * `edit-event 7 n-"proposal meeting" st-7pm`

-    Edit event with unique index of `7`'s starting time to 7pm and name to `proposal meeting`.
+    Edit event with index of `7`'s starting time to 7pm and name to `proposal meeting`.

 ### <a name="fin">Mark a floating task/deadline as done/finished: `fin`</a>